Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.4.x of the free version correspond to changes made in 2.16.4.x of the paid version.

+= 1.16.5 - 28/Jan/2019 =

+* FEATURE: If a restoration is interrupted (e.g. PHP timeout), then the "Continue" feature can now resume not just at the most recent zip file, but within the zip file at the point it had reached (https://updraftplus.com/auto-resuming-interrupted-restores-part-2/)
+* FEATURE: Added command in WP-CLI which gives a list of incremental backups restore points.
+* FIX: Regression: When a Dropbox upload failed to complete, UpdraftPlus would log this but fail to retry
+* FIX: Again update phpseclib to the latest version which should now fix the 'SSH2 Server Host Key Algorithm Mismatch' on all installs
+* TWEAK: Fix a wrong variable reference in an error message
+* TWEAK: Only add the JavaScript for the incremental schedule selection on the UD settings page
+* TWEAK: Replace incidental use of ipinfo.io now that it requires a paid API key
+* TWEAK: The print_delete_old_dirs_form method should have been public to allow painting if the user clicked through the previous message

 = 1.16.4 - 17/Jan/2019 =